puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 all connect to the same database server.

 Each of the nodes involved in this application will have some configuration for things not directly involved in the application.
-Things like sshd, and ntp will likely be common to many nodes in your infrastructure, and Puppet won't require specific information about the application the node is involved in to configure them correctly.
+Things like sshd and ntp will likely be common to many nodes in your infrastructure, and Puppet won't require specific information about the application the node is involved in to configure them correctly.
 In addition to these classes and resources that are independent of the application,